Managing the flow of data to stakeholders who need it — data governance — now plays a critical role in every company’s data strategy.

-Business drivers dictate what data needs to be carefully controlled (and to what extent) in a data governance strategy.
-For example, one of a health care provider’s business drivers may be to ensure the privacy of patient-related data, requiring that data be securely managed as it flows through the business to ensure compliance with relevant government and industry regulations.
-These requirements inform the provider’s data governance strategy, which becomes the basis of its data governance framework.
+Every organization is guided by certain business drivers — key factors or processes that are critical to the continued success of the business.
+Your organization’s unique business drivers dictate what data needs to be carefully controlled, and to what extent, in your data governance strategy.
+For example, one of a healthcare organization’s business drivers may be to ensure the privacy of patient-related data assets, requiring that sensitive data be securely managed as it flows through the business to ensure compliance with relevant government and industry regulations.
+At the same time, patient data must be readily accessible to a patient’s healthcare providers.
+These requirements inform the provider’s data governance strategy, becoming the basis of its data governance framework.

 A well-planned data governance framework covers strategic, tactical, and operational roles and responsibilities.
-It ensures data is trusted, well-documented, and easy to find within an organization, and that it’s kept secure, compliant, and confidential.
+It ensures data is trusted, well-documented, and easy to find within your organization, and that it’s also kept secure, compliant, and confidential.